 In addition, we have noted that while the masquerade form that took shape in the seventeenth century was an African transplant, this tradition belongs to a range of different cultures including the Indian and the European.
 It has been both religious and secular, and finds itself in several forms of religious ritual, celebratory, theatrical and performance traditions right across the region.
 There are or have been several masquerades in carnival and there are such other forms as jab-jab and Shakespeare mas (Grenada), the mummies (St Kitts), the land ship and tuk band (Barbados), Diwali and maskarade (Guyana), Hosay (Trinidad), jonkunnu/maskarade (Jamaica) and jonkanoo (Bahamas).

 Many forms are extinct and others are fading or have diminished.
-Where carnival forms are concerned, the main contemporary tradition is the costumed bands and these have been undergoing change for …..To continue reading, login or subscribe now.
+Where carnival forms are concerned, the main contemporary tradition is the costumed bands and these have been undergoing change for more than a decade.
+But while all of this is taking place, among the most interesting constants is the Bahamian jonkanoo, which has come to be the most vibrant and stable masquerade performance outside of carnival.